jackhwl/Aspnet-Core-6/Clean-Architecture/GloboTicket.TicketManagement/ReadMe.md

 * Demo: Creating the Applicatoin Project
 * Using MediatR and AutoMapper
 * Demo: Writing the Application Logic in the Request Handler
+* Demo: Adding CQRS into the Application Architecture